 Our Dominican motto, “contemplata aliis tradere,” calls us to contemplate and share the fruits of our contemplation with others, and to receive theirs in return.
 To live this kind of reciprocity, I must be willing to seek out the place where my life touches yours.
 I must venture past my comfort zone and encounter the world outside my door.
 I pray I will always be a front porch person, standing on the doorstep between the Church and the world, extending and receiving radical Gospel hospitality.

-I served as a Jesuit Volunteer with Hand in Hand Ministries in Belize City, Belize from 2010-2012.
-Shortly after my return to the US, I entered the Dominican Sisters of Sinsinawa.
-I currently live at our motherhouse in rural Wisconsin, where I coordinate programs in sustainable agriculture.
+Sr Christin Tomy, OP served as a Jesuit Volunteer with Hand in Hand Ministries in Belize City, Belize from 2010-2012.
+Shortly after her return to the US, she entered the Dominican Sisters of Sinsinawa.
+She currently lives at the motherhouse in rural Wisconsin, where she coordinates programs in sustainable agriculture.
 Other past ministries include L’Arche, social service and food pantry work, and accompanying elders with dementia.
-I have degrees in Spanish and Peace Studies from the College of St. Benedict (MN) and I know less about corn than one would expect from an Iowa native.
+Sr Christin Tomy, OP has degrees in Spanish and Peace Studies from the College of St. Benedict (MN) and she knows less about corn than one would expect from an Iowa native.